CHLNDDEV/OceanMesh2D/README.md

 - `nws8` namelist for switching to CLE15 vortex model and option vortex model options implemented into a developement branch (https://github.com/adcirc/adcirc/pull/393) of ADCIRC. https://github.com/CHLNDDEV/OceanMesh2D/pull/317
 ## Changed
 - Combine `limit` and `velwd` namelists into `wetdry` namelist to match ADCIRC release code. https://github.com/CHLNDDEV/OceanMesh2D/pull/317
+- Defunct Google drive link to Zenodo one in the README.

 ### [6.0.0] - 2024-02-28
 ## Added